tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

       - primary: network1
       - primary: network2
         vlans:
         - network3

-If the tenant wishes to specify host properties, they can add host filters; for example, this HostPool specification will require that hosts be located on rack R2:
+If the tenant wishes to specify host properties, they can filter hosts by specifying hostSelectors; for example, this HostPool specification will require that hosts be located on rack R2:

     apiVersion: o-sac.openshift.io/v1alpha1